amoljo777/Melanoma_Detection/README.md

 Skin cancer is a deadly disease that can be life-threatening if not detected early.
 This project aims to build a CNN-based model that accurately detects melanoma, the deadliest form of skin cancer.
 The model evaluates images and alerts dermatologists about the presence of melanoma, reducing the manual effort needed for diagnosis.

-Dataset
-The Dataset can be downloaded from Here.

 The dataset used in this project consists of 2357 images of malignant and benign oncological diseases, sourced from the International Skin Imaging Collaboration (ISIC).
 The dataset contains nine sub-directories, each representing a specific type of skin cancer: